Why Dry January is actually worth it

 3. Good health

-As well as clearer skin, healthy weight loss and all the other physical benefits of taking a month off from alcohol, there are mental health benefits too.
+As well as clearer skin, better sleep, less prone to infections, healthy weight loss and all the other physical benefits of taking a month off from alcohol, there are mental health benefits too.
 Alcohol is a depressant so you’ll feel far less anxious, have a much better memory, more brain energy and an improved mood in general.
 No blackouts mean you’re sure to remember all the good times you had with friends… and you can keep your pride intact because you won’t be doing or saying anything your sober self would cringe at!

 4. More productive days

 Alcohol and a good night’s sleep simply don’t mix, so a dry month will guarantee far better rest!
 Especially important for those who struggle to switch off when their head hits the pillow.
 With great sleep comes great productivity, so you’ll have the energy and motivation to make the most of every day.

 Instead of evenings spent thinking you’re making hundreds of new best friends, only to feel so sheepish the next morning you never speak to any of them again, you’ll make more real and lasting relationships.
 Also, you can find genuine connections with the friends you’d usually just get drunk with.
 And, as for physical relationships, it turns out — shocker — sex is so much better when you’re sober.

 Though some of your friends and family may find it hard to accept you’ve stopped drinking, and expect you (wrongly) to be more boring, it’s an admirable decision — so for everyone who’s narky about it, someone else will be impressed.
 Also, as you won’t do or say anything you wouldn’t usually do or say, especially stuff that could jeopardise your relationships, friendship or career, you won’t get the infamous ‘beer fear’.